US Government’s plan to combat the traffic of counterfeit and pirated goods in e-commerceputri

 - Clearly Identifiable Country of Origin Disclosures

-The 10 Best Practice emphasized that e-commerce platforms, online third-party marketplaces, and other third-party intermediaries such as customs brokers and express consignment carriers must take a more active role in monitoring, detecting, and preventing the traffic of counterfeit and pirated goods.
+The 10 Best Practices emphasized that e-commerce platforms, online third-party marketplaces, and other third-party intermediaries such as customs brokers and express consignment carriers must take a more active role in monitoring, detecting, and preventing the traffic of counterfeit and pirated goods.